ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ## What are the alternatives?

-For companies that have simple applications, I suggest using a [Platform as a service](https://scalarsoftware.com/blog/should-a-startup-use-paas/){:target="_blank"} (PaaS).
+For companies that have simple applications, I suggest using a [Platform as a service (PaaS)](https://scalarsoftware.com/blog/should-a-startup-use-paas/){:target="_blank"}.
 There are plenty of container-based PaaS tools that all of the cloud providers offer.
 If you decide that you don’t want to use containers, there are still plenty of options to choose from.
 Each cloud provider will have some sort of PaaS offering so you will need to do research to see which one is the best fit for your team and application.

 ## What if I need Kubernetes?